Date: 12 August 2020. New Flares.

 I described my method of keeping track of my flares.
 In the

 intervening years I have changed that system and made it simpler.

 Today I'll cover that in this brief update.

 Last month my flares expired.
-I bought a new set at Walmart for $20.
+I bought a new set at

 The flares are kept under lock and key.
 They are found in the sporting goods